pagopa/pagopa-qa-superset/README.md

 ## Purpose

-- expose curated dashboards and analytics for PU data;
+- expose curated dashboards and analytics for pagoPA data;
 - provide a Superset-based UI for business users and operators;
 - integrate with platform authentication and domain services;
 - run in a reproducible containerized environment.